peejaywk/VinylRack/README.md

 * Shopping Bag Page
     * The shopping bag will display all items that that have been added by the user.
     * For each item it will show the unit price, quantity and subtotal.
-    * The user can change the quanity against each item and also remove it from their back if they no longer wish to purchase the product.
+    * The user can change the quantity against each item and also remove it from their back if they no longer wish to purchase the product.
-    * At the bottome of the page the basket total, delivery cost and order total will be displayed.
+    * At the bottom of the page the basket total, delivery cost and order total will be displayed.
 On mobile screens this will be positioned at the top of the screen so the user can easily see the total cost of their order.
     * A Keep Shopping anf Checkout button will also be displayed at the bottom of the page.
 * Checkout Page
-    * The Checkout page will contain a bried summary of the order and a form for the delivery details.
+    * The Checkout page will contain a brief summary of the order and a form for the delivery details.
     * If the user is logged in then the form will be populated with any address information the user has saved in their profile.
-    * The form will be validated on submission and any errors/ommissions will be reported back to the user.
+    * The form will be validated on submission and any errors/omissions will be reported back to the user.
-    * The payment information system will be implemented by Stripe and it will allow the user to enter a card number, expirey date and CVC number.
+    * The payment information system will be implemented by Stripe and it will allow the user to enter a card number, expiry date and CVC number.
     * Buttons at the bottom of the page will allow the user to complete the order or adjust the order.
 * Profile Page
     * Once a user is registered they will have access to their profile page.
 This allows the user to enter default delivery information, view previous orders and view/edit/delete any reviews they have written on the site.